-We've now got quite a range of 12 Volt solar powered machines from good old 1940's Singer straight stitch ones to some 1970's zigzag and multi stitch machines.
+We've now got quite a range of 12 Volt solar powered machines from good old 1940's Singer straight stitch ones to some 1970's and 1980's zigzag and multi stitch machines.
 There's also a 1961 Singer model 201, technically a domestic machine but well capable of sewing through several layers of military tent canvas.
+A new project in progress is a small Singer overlocker.
 As all the electrics are 12 Volt there's no safety issue with operating on grass.
 Power level is very low; on average machines take about 10 Watts when sewing steadily with a small surge of 30 Watts or so when starting up.
 All circuits are fused well within conductor capacity and batteries are either kept in secure purpose built boxes or built in to the support vehicle